 Within the terminal a number of measures have been provided to assist with accessibility and to ensure that travelling through or visiting our airport is an enjoyable experience for all.

 New and improved directional signage will advise you of facilities in and around the terminal.

 During recent enhancements to our terminal facilities, accessibility to all public areas has been expanded and improved throughout the new shopping and eating areas, with additional seating incorporated into the recently refurbished areas.

-There is also a lift situated in the center of the terminal; located next to the public phone booth towards the check in area.
-This will give you access to Level 1 – Airport Management.
+There is also a lift situated in the departures end of the terminal; located near the toilet and shower area.
+This will give you access to Level 1 – Airport Management offices.

 All entry and exit doors in the terminal are automated and will open or close once movement is detected.

 Boarding and Disembarking

 For assistance in boarding or disembarking aircraft please contact your airline or discuss your needs with airline staff, they will be accommodating to the best of their understanding and training within this field.

 Airline provided wheelchairs are available within the terminal building for passenger use to assist in transiting the terminal building or within the terminal and can be obtained by approaching the appropriate airline staff.